What is Identity Coaching? A Complete Guide for High-Achievers

 Who is identity coaching for?

-This work is not for everyone.
-It is for people who are already capable and self-aware but who sense that how they're operating is no longer working.
+This work isn't for everyone.
+It's for people who are already capable and self-aware but who sense that how they're operating is no longer working.

 You might recognise yourself here: